pentandra/lifepreserver/METADATA.md

 The item to which this item should be redirected in some way.
 Required for items with `kind: redirect`.

-## Metadata relating to people, member, and organization items
+## Metadata relating to person, member, and organization items

 Many of these terms and descriptions come from LDAP, defined in a bunch of [RFCs][ldap rfcs], specifically [RFC2798], [RFC4519], and [RFC4524].